cu/silicon/README.md

 # What's all this, then?

-Bityard Notes is designed to be a low-friction personal knowledge base, with a wiki-like interface.
+A lightweight, low-friction personal knowledge base with a wiki-like interface.

 For the rationale on why this was created and paper-thin justifications on certain design decisions, see [DESIGN.md](./DESIGN.md).